 Beretta's railed M9A1 and railed 92A1 comparisons

 Both are railed frame models, same price.
-There are some differences between the two. - Beretta pictures -
+[Some differences between the two.] - Beretta pictures -

 M9A1 (foreground) has beveled integral magwell.
-M9A1 fixed front sight, 92A1 dovetailed front sight.
+Front sights: M9A1 is fixed, 92A1 is dovetailed.

 Both models share the same type of two-dot rear sight found on the proven standard model 92FS.